Inclusive Practices

 - We continue to implement a robust AVID elective program in grades 7-12 in Bedford Central School District.
 The Advancement through Individual Determination (AVID) program targets capable but under-performing students and supports them with skills, strategies and supports to access the highest levels of coursework and begins the college planning process early.
 Each grade level AVID cohort works closely with dedicated advisors, faculty, and staff to develop the necessary skills to be college-ready.

-We continue to implement a dual language bilingual education program (DLBE) at Mount Kisco Elementary School.
+- We continue to implement a Dual Language Bilingual Education program (DLBE) at Mount Kisco Elementary School.
 This two-way language program engages students enrolled to learn in English and Spanish in each of their core academic subjects with the goals of high academic achievement, biliteracy, and biculturalism.
 To learn more about our DLBE program, please visit our ESOL/DLBE webpage.